 The advantage of the direct sowing method is that you need not transplant your plants to your grow bed, eliminating the possibility of damaging the plants' roots.

 2. Starter Plugs

-Starting seeds in a separate media plug and placing it to your grow bed is a great way to arrange your plants in your grow bed.
-Using starter plugs is best used for seeds that are harder to germinate or need more time and care like tomatoes, peppers, and eggplant.
-Once the seeds germinate to your desired size, they can be transferred into your grow bed by making a small hole and gently placing the seedling in it.
+Starting seeds in a separate media plug and placing it in your grow bed is a great way to arrange your plants in your grow bed.
 Then carefully cover the plug with your grow media.
+Using starter plugs is best used for seeds that are harder to germinate or need more time and care, like tomatoes, peppers, and eggplant.
+Once the seeds germinate to your desired size, they can be transferred into your grow bed by making a small hole and gently placing the seedling.

-There are different starter plugs, such as rock wool or peat.
+The different starter plugs used by growers are rock wool and peat.
 Compressed peat, rock wool, and paper towels are the most common because they are inexpensive, sterile, and easy to find.

 Some plants can be grown in Aquaponics by sticking cuttings directly into your grow bed.
 Fast-growing herbs like basil and mint will sprout from cuttings, making them a great way to plant without using seedlings.
 Rooting hormones that induce new roots can be used by dipping the cut end into the rooting hormone.

 You can get seedlings from a store or start seeds yourself.
 Once your seeds sprout, good soil and strong light will help them grow.
 When transplanting your seedlings from the soil, fill a small container with water and gently rinse the dirt off the roots before placing the plant in the media deep enough for the roots to touch the water.
 Applying rooting compounds can help because the transplanting process can sometimes damage the plant's roots.
 The rooting compound will encourage fast growth.

 Germination time: 24 - 32 days